baloghartur3/speaker-recognition/README.md

 The following lines are from the Voxceleb trainer project, which contains the download method for the data too:
 (https://github.com/clovaai/voxceleb_trainer)

+We modified the codes by adding additional dependencies and made it to work on Windows.

 ### Dependencies
 ```
 pip install -r requirements.txt